-- Dhanu (Sagittarius – The transformation of beast into human being)
+- Dhanusha (Sagittarius – The transformation of the beast into a human being)

 - Makara (Capricorn – Involvement of the individual in the process of the universalization of human energy)

-- Khumba (Aquarius – The water bearer and the water flowing from pitcher)
+- Kumbha (Aquarius – The water bearer and the water flowing from a pitcher)

 3. Kundali – The Natal Chart

-Kundali is a map representing the positions of the Sun, Moon, planets and astrological aspects at the time of an event.
-Basically, it is defined as a map of the sky and the planets typically the moment of a person’s birth.
-Hence, it is also known as Birth Chart.
+Kundali is a map representing the positions of the Sun, Moon, planets, and astrological aspects at the time of an event.
+Basically, it is defined as a map of the sky and the planets, typically the moment of a person’s birth.
+Hence, it is also known as the Birth Chart.

 There are many methods of charting the twelve houses.
 Some are circular, some rectangular, some box-like formations, and others in geometrical form, but they all represent the 360° of the celestial horizon.